In this article:

 If you selected an Excel workbook, you will be able to select which sheet within that workbook you want to import.
 For Excel workbooks or text files, you can also indicate at which row the data starts (enabling you to ignore empty or title rows in files) and whether your file contains column headers.
 It is preferable to use files that contain header names, because it is easier to work with column names when importing data.
 If your file does not have header names, the columns are referred to by letters (e.g. Excel style such as A-Z) or column numbers (1-99).

-Once you have reviewed the data, click on Apply and you can define the column mapping.
+Once you have reviewed the data, click on Apply so you can define the column mapping.

 Define column mapping